-Carly Burson is the perfect spokesmodel for her self-started company, Tribe Alive.
+Carly Burson is the perfect spokesmodel for her self-started company, Laude the Label (formerly Tribe Alive).
 Dressed in all white and sporting a fresh face, she appears as light, airy and effortless as the goods stocked in her chic Fort Worth boutique.
-In fact, one could easily be forgiven for mistaking Tribe Alive for just another on-trend retailer along Magnolia Avenue.
 But this is not your typical clothing store and Burson is not your typical boutique owner.
 Behind her laid-back approach to style is a fierce passion for empowering women, an unstoppable work ethic and a commitment to changing lives for the better.

 Burson left a career designing for large fashion retailers after adding two daughters and a granddaughter to the family.
 Now she’s rechanneled her fashion background into a sustainable, socially conscious commerce experience.
-Tribe Alive partners with at-risk women in Fort Worth and around the world, providing a living wage in exchange for quality handmade products.
+Laude the Label partners with at-risk women in Fort Worth and around the world, providing a living wage in exchange for quality handmade products.

 “Our main mission at Tribe Alive is to employ women, but we also really want to be a part of women knowing their worth,” Burson says.

 Follow her On Instagram @carlyrburson and @laudethelabel